wheelercj/note-splitter/README.md

 If multiple files are made when the file name format has at least one of `%s`, `%m`, `%h`, and `%D`, the smallest of these time variables will be incremented once for each new file so that all the files have unique names.
 The first file starts with the current time.

 All new file names are guaranteed to be unique.
 If the file name format somehow does not allow for unique file names, a period followed by a number will be appended to each new file name to make them unique.

-If the file name format contains a % (percent symbol) that is not used for one of the variables above, it will be ignored because some operating systems do not allow percent symbols in file names.

 ## split types